shdwmtr/wallpiper/README.md

 Other projects, such as [linux-wallpaperengine](https://github.com/Almamu/linux-wallpaperengine), are re-implementations.
 This means Wallpaper Engine's private spec/codebase is being cloned/mirrorred (largely by AI).
 By design, its far more unstable, and not actually Wallpaper Engine.

+NOTE: wallpiper is early in development.
+Although backed by proper design, you may face breaking issues.

 ## Usage

 > When built from source, wallpiper is NOT installed to `PATH` automatically.
 All binaries live at `./target/release` relative to the repository root.